-In support of this Verified Petition for Writ of Mandamus, Petitioner show this Honorable Court the following:

-- 1. Petitioner Stacey Hopkins was and is a registered voter in Fulton County who moved within Fulton County last year and informed the United States Postal Service of that move.
+In support of this Amended Verified Petition for Writ of Mandamus, Petitioner show this Honorable Court the following: Petitioner Stacey Hopkins was and is a registered voter in Fulton County who moved within Fulton County last year and informed the United States Postal Service of that move.
 Petitioner is interested in having the laws executed and the public duty in question enforced, and need not show any legal or special interest.
-O.C.G.A. § 9-6-24. - 2.
-The Defendant is the Fulton County Board of Registration and Elections (the "Board").
+O.C.G.A. § 9-6-24.
+2. The Defendant Secretary of State Brian Kemp is the chief state election official and, upon information and belief, is in charge of carrying out the responsibilities of O.C.G.A. § 21-2-233(b), the provision at issue in this lawsuit.
+2.3.
+Defendant Fulton County Board of Registration and Elections (the "Board").
 Among other duties, the Board is responsible for carrying out the responsibilities of county registrars and voter registration.
 See O.C.G.A. §§ 21-2-40; 21-2-212; Code of Laws of Fulton County Pt.
 1, Ch.
 14, Art.
-II. § 13-32. - 3.
-This Court has jurisdiction to issue a Writ of Mandamus under O.C.G.A. § 9-6-20 et seq. - I. The Board Has Failed to Comply with its Clear Mandatory Duties under O.C.G.A. § 21-2-233(b)

-4. Defendant has a clear legal duty under subsection (b) of O.C.G.A. § 21-2-233, which provides:

-If it appears from the change of address information supplied by the licensees of the United States Postal Service that an elector whose name appears on the official list of electors has moved to a different address in the county in which the elector is presently registered, the list of electors shall be changed to reflect the new address and the elector shall be sent a notice of the change by forwardable mail at the elector's old address with a postage prepaid, preaddressed return form by which the elector may verify or correct the address information.
+II. § 13-32.
+The provision at issue in this lawsuit, O.C.G.A. § 21-2-233(b), requires that "registrars" carry out its mandatory duties.
+3.4.
+This Court has jurisdiction to issue a Writ of Mandamus under O.C.G.A. § 9-6-20 et seq. - I. The Board Has Defendants Have Failed to Comply with its Clear Mandatory Duties under O.C.G.A. § 21-2-233(b) - 4.5.
+Defendant has Defendants have a clear legal duty under subsection (b) of O.C.G.A. § 21-2-233, which provides: If it appears from the change of address information supplied by the licensees of the United States Postal Service that an elector whose name appears on the official list of electors has moved to a different address in the county in which the elector is presently registered, the list of electors shall be changed to reflect the new address and the elector shall be sent a notice of the change by forwardable mail at the elector's old address with a postage prepaid, preaddressed return form by which the elector may verify or correct Formatted: Font: Not Bold the address information.
+The registrars may also send a notice of the change by forwardable mail to the elector's new address with a postage prepaid, preaddressed return form by which the elector may verify or correct the address information.
 O.C.G.A. § 21-2-233(b) (emphasis added).